kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/07-deployment-wepback-static-sites/01-deployment-options.md

 ## What is a static asset?
 Anything that is not served by a dynamic server

-* Make an API request and get back infor from a Database
+* Make an API request and get back info from a Database
 * WYSIWYG - With a webpack project
 * The entire app is running inside of the user's browser
     - There is no corresponding backend to make any type of request to